MIFARE

-MIFARE is a series of integrated circuit (IC) chips used in contactless smart cards and proximity cards.
+Mifare (styled MIFARE by NXP or sometimes MiFare by other parties) is a series of integrated circuit (IC) chips used in contactless smart cards and proximity cards.

 The brand includes proprietary solutions based on various levels of the ISO/IEC 14443 Type-A 13.56 MHz contactless smart card standard.
 It uses AES and DES/Triple-DES encryption standards, as well as an older proprietary encryption algorithm, Crypto-1.

 According to NXP, 10 billion of their smart card chips and over 150 million reader modules have been sold.

 The MIFARE trademark is owned by NXP Semiconductors, which was spun off from Philips Electronics in 2006.

 Variants

-MIFARE products are embedded in contactless and contact smart cards, smart paper tickets, wearables and phones.
+Mifare products are embedded in contactless and contact smart cards, smart paper tickets, wearables and phones.

 The MIFARE brand name (derived from the term MIKRON FARE collection and created by the company Mikron) covers four families of contactless cards: